crazy-cat-crypto/3d-mapping-explorer-robot/Simple_Explanation.md

 ### **1 ODOMETRY + VOLTAGE COMPENSATION (Arduino)**
 **What:** Measures distance traveled using motor PWM timing with automatic battery voltage compensation.

-**Input:** From arduino takes how many signals for much much time did each wheels get?
+**Input:** From arduino takes how many signals for much much time did each wheels get?, whats the battery power at that time?

 **Processing:** Calculates (x,y) position of the robot considerating for how much speed and time did each wheels moved.